jacob-honig/forecasting_net_prophet/README.md

 This analysis was made using Python (v3.7.0), WindowsOS (v20H2), and Google Colaboratory.

-This analaysis uses the following libraries and dependencies: <br/>
+This analysis uses the following libraries and dependencies: <br/>
 pandas, numpy, pystan, holoview, hvplot, fbprophet, datetime, and matplotlib.

 # Data